 Looking for a reason to fire up the grill?
 Then you’ll LOVE these skirt steak gyros!
-This is a quick Greek dinner recipe of marinated steak and creamy tzatziki sauce the whole family will love.
+This is a quick Greek dinner recipe of marinated beef and creamy tzatziki sauce the whole family will love.

 Hello, all!